allynfolksjr/kexp-bluesky-bot/README.md

 ```

 ## Todo
-* Add link to stream on every song
 * Add Apple Music Link on every song
 * Add album art(?)
 * Add a link to the KEXP website for each song